rimi-itk/loop-profile/README.md

 1. [Fork](fork) the repository to your project
 2. Create a new branch: _git checkout -b boilerplate-pr_
 3. Track remote branch: _git remote add aakb-boilerplate git@github.com:aakb/frontend-boilerplate.git_
+4. Push new branch: _git push -u origin boilerplate-pr_
-4. Use the new branch to send pull requests
+5. Use the new branch to send pull requests

 <a name="pull-request"></a>
 Creating a pull request